ReproNim/reproflow-data-sync/code/README.md

 - `ses-20240528`
   - problem to match other swimlanes with DICOMs at this moment, WiP.
 - `ses-20240604`
   - produces most matches at this moment, but still some issues with psychopy, reprostim_video etc.
+  - [ ] `dicoms` series `008-func-bold_task-rest_run-4_start` has invalid mapping with birch,psychopy and reproevents and as result invalid dicoms_offset 448 sec instead of 372 sec.
 - `ses-20240809`
   - [x] under investigation, produces performance issues which partially are fixed, and swimlane matching issues.
   - [x] `birch` data for first 3 func scan x15 is omitted somehow and started from `008-func-bold_task-rest_acq-short1_run-04` at 10:27:12.
 This is ok for provided logs, somehow birch device is restarted in the middle of the scan.